outdreamer/build-a-cure/docs/tasks/function_to_do.md

       - finding temp markets (delivery/resource-sharing/education services)
       - finding adjacent/existing law combinations to benefit the most low-income agents
       - finding adjacent/existing bugs or code loopholes to benefit the most low-income agents

+    - query: organize info into a combination solution
       - example of a combination solution, integrating multiple relevant interfaces, solutions, covering a high ratio of input variables to vertex variable
         - 'investing in delivery businesses near planned supply chain routes offering a high-traffic alternative route, and relocation or transportation infrastructure to enable lower-cost market participation with subsidized education for delivery workers to help them get better jobs and leave their jobs open for immigrants'

   - consciousness as choice to move between neural nodes (rather than being directed) required:
     - the development of alternative node paths performing equal/similar functions, requiring: